CarletonComputerScienceSociety/auto-grader/ARCHITECTURE.md

 This crate stores all of the types that are relevant to both the scheduler and the runner.
 Since both use this crate, synchronicity of data is guaranteed when both are deployed.

+### Web frontend (TODO)

+The web frontend will have two sides; the student submission side, and the instructor/TA management side.

+#### Instructor view

+- Add a new assignment
+- Make changes to an assignment spec
+- Regrade all most-recent submissions
+- Add tests for an assignment

+#### Student view

+- Sign in, see courses that are on platform
+- See previous assignment submission's results
+- Submit a new iteration of an assignment

+#### Nice-to-haves

+- Telemetry of the platform
+- Progress bars

+### Web backend (TODO)

+- Handle accounts
+- Handle state of assignments